 Luxurious and sustainable cruise and electric bike touring through the best of Europe

-Combine a sustainable cruise with lovely guided e-biking and cultural excursions featuring the best cycling in Northern Europe.
+Combine a sustainable cruise with lovely guided e-biking and cultural excursions, featuring the best cycling in Northern Europe.

-On your electric bike, you pedal along the northern Rhine and Meuse Rivers in three countries, Germany, the Netherlands, and Belgium.
+On your electric bike, you pedal along the northern Rhine and Meuse Rivers in three countries: Germany, the Netherlands, and Belgium.

 Europe's loveliest cities, Amsterdam, Rotterdam, and Antwerp, are highlighted on this premium cycling vacation.
 Canals. gabled houses, and spectacular architecture is your urban backdrop.
 Beautiful, lush green marshland and polder landscapes await you on the rural routes along the coast and rivers.

 Your accommodation onboard the luxury Sena sets completely new sustainability standards while offering a six-star deluxe experience.
-Featuring a hybrid propulsion system with both electric and diesel engines and state of the art battery storage system, the Sena can navigate almost emission-free.
+Featuring a standard propulsion system with both electric and diesel engines and state of the art battery storage system, the Sena can navigate almost emission-free.

 Life on board is sustainably conscious while providing all the amenities and services you would expect on a luxury cruise.